IHE/ITI.SeR/SeR.md

   actor storing clinical data can make further access control decisions.

-- A separation of duties between the clinical data consumer (that requests authorization and clinical data items) and the Access Decisions Manager (or PDP) is created.
+- A separation of duties between the clinical data consumer (that requests authorization and clinical data items) and the Authorization Decisions Manager (or PDP) is created.
 The SeR Profile delegates decisions to the the Authorization Decisions Manager and the enforcement to the Authorization Decisions Verifier.

 ## 39.1 SeR Actors, Transactions, and Content Modules